tryswift/blog/_posts/2017-09-07-awesome-try-swift-nyc.md

 ---
 layout:     post
-title:      Awesome try!
-Swift New York Conference 2017
+title:      try!
+Swift NYC 2017 - Experiences of an Attendee, a Speaker, and a Volunteer
 date:       2017-09-07
 summary:    Awesome try!
 Swift New York Conference 2017.
 Experiences of an Attendee, a Speaker, and a Volunteer.
 ---